daizutabi/pheasant/docs/docs/images.md

 {{plot}}
 ~~~

-Just for your infomation, extra stylesheet and javascript files are obtained by the following commands.
+Just for your infomation, the extra stylesheet and javascript files provided by Bokeh are obtained by the following commands.

 ```python
 from bokeh.resources import CDN